chaohuang/mirror_mmetric/README.md

                        (default: 0.0)

  grid mode options:
       --gridSize arg   integer value in [1,maxint], side size of the grid (default: 1024)
+      --useNormal      if set will sample only in the direction with the largest dot product with the triangle normal --minPos arg     min corner of vertex position bbox, a string of three floats.
+      --maxPos arg     max corner of vertex position bbox, a string of three floats.
+      --useFixedPoint  interprets minPos and maxPos inputs as fixed point 16.

  grid, face, sdiv and ediv modes. options:
       --bilinear           if set, texture filtering will be bilinear,